bioliberty/serialplot/docs/IDEAS.md

  - [ ] window cursors:  overlay ac noise, dc noise, slope (linear regression best effort, 1st order), min, max, avg...
   - [ ] ^ later, try 2nd and 3rd order, other types of fit...)
  - [ ] two or more plot groups.  each has a channel selector.
+   - [ ] ^ related, group settings so they can all be turned on/off together? set gain together etc?
  - [ ] change to BIN pack - allow more suited type for us.
  - [ ] build on MAC.
  - [ ] side panel to show ALL data coming in